iamAmiK/VOTR/README.md

 </div>

-VOTR is the system described in the paper `paper/main.tex`: a FastAPI service that retrieves and ranks MCP tools before model invocation, then returns a compact candidate set for schema injection.
+VOTR is the system described in the paper `[`VOTR: Vector Orchestrated Tool Retrieval for Scalable Multi-Agent Systems`]([https://github.com/iamAmiK/VOTR-Orchestrator](https://github.com/iamAmiK/VOTR/blob/main/docs/VOTR%20-%20Vector%20Orchestrated%20Tool%20Retrieval%20for%20Scalable%20Multi-Agent%20Systems.pdf))`: a FastAPI service that retrieves and ranks MCP tools before model invocation, then returns a compact candidate set for schema injection.
 It is designed to preserve retrieval quality while reducing prompt overhead and supporting live MCP registry updates.

 ---